matt-filion/s3-db/README.md

 	}

 ### allowDrop
+To avoid accidental loss of data the default configuration does not allow buckets to be deleted.
 To enable dropping of buckets through the API.

 	{
 	  s3 : {